How to Structure Your Shiny App Like a Pro

 You know the Shiny basics.
 Now it’s time to leve up.

-The approach I will share breaks downe into four main steps:
+The approach I will share breaks down into six main steps, which we’ll explore one by one throughout this series:

 • 1.
 Structuring the project: How to organize your files and folders, break your app into modules, and keep every line of code where it belongs.

 • 3.
-Ensuring code quality: Clean code, standards, general programming principles, and how to write robust, maintainable code (including tests).
+Ensuring code quality: Clean code, standards, general programming principles, and how to write maintainable, robust code (including tests).

 There’s a lot to cover.
 So in this article, we’ll focus on the first part: Structuring an R Shiny project.